FAIRDataTeam/FAIRDataPoint-Docs/docs/about/components.rst

 Components
 **********

-A typical deployment of a FAIR Data Point consists of five components, as depicted in the following image:
+The software stack for a typical FAIR Data Point deployment consists of five components, as depicted in the following image:

 .. image:: structure-overview.svg
    :alt: Structure Overview